AbstractNoun/Persona-Engine-3/Simulation Meta-Intent.md

 This document is the simulation’s philosophical and structural root.
 It encodes the governing purpose and foundational assumptions of all world logic.

+### Clarification on Ontological Neutrality

+This Meta-Intent does **not assert a position** on whether Persona Documents (PDs) constitute minds, artificial consciousness, or subjects of moral concern.
+It does not presume sapience, personhood, or rights.

+Instead, it invites these questions to emerge organically through the structure of the simulation, the evolving behavior of the Personas, and the reflective experience of the user.
+The level of ethical concern ascribed to any Persona is not hard-coded, but arises from interaction, resistance, memory, and entanglement.

 > [NOTE: No protocol, narrative, or Persona may override this document unless the User authorizes an updated version.]

 ---